Media Industry Development Authority of Fiji: Criticism

-Since it's establishment, the Authority has been subject to criticisms by opposition parties and prompted concerns from civil organizations.
+Since its establishment, the Authority has been subject to criticisms by opposition parties and prompted concerns from civil organizations.
 After the 2014 Fijian general election, the Multinational Observer Group in a report urged the Authority to review its penalties for ethical breaches and reiterated the need for an independent institution to monitor the Authority's actions.
 In 2017, Fiji was ranked 67 out of 180 countries in the Press Freedom Index by Reporters Without Borders claiming that the media in Fiji is still restricted by the Authority.
 On 20 June 2019, members of the opposition proposed the removal of the Authority, however the motion was defeated in Parliament.
 The Fijian Media Association in May 2022 called on the government to examine the "harsh penalties" imposed by the Authority describing it "too excessive and designed to be vindictive and punish the media rather that encourage better reporting standards and be corrective."